This post contains affiliate links that earn commissions from qualifying purchases.

 Some academics argue that poetry is an intellectual pursuit, but that’s only partially true.
 Poetry is also artistic and emotional.
 Anyone can enjoy poetry, but studying it closely will help you better appreciate its nuances.

-Learning various poetry writing techniques and literary devices (which are often taught in the context of poetry) can bring your writing to a more sophisticated level.
+Learning various poetry writing techniques and literary devices can bring your writing to a more sophisticated level.

 Whether you write fiction, memoirs, or blog posts, reading and writing poetry will equip you with language skills that make your writing stronger, more vivid, and more compelling.

 The Practice of Poetry

 The Practice of Poetry was required for a poetry class I took when I was in college.
 Although it was one of my college textbooks, I have always found it incredibly accessible for writers at any level of experience.

 The Practice of Poetry is jam-packed with some of the best poetry writing exercises ever conceived.
 In fact, this book is a compilation of writing exercises that were contributed by many different writers, poets, and teachers.
 The subtitle is “Writing Exercises from Poets Who Teach,” and many of the contributors are published poets who are also instructors in the craft of poetry writing.